 4) when expressing uncertainty, fear or admiration:

-Are you not my guest?
+Aren't you my guest?

-No matter how frost hits!
+No matter how cold the frost hits!

 Why not a hero!